 Dr. Harris is a health and social scientist with a background in education, public health and speech, language and hearing sciences.
 Dr. Harris earned her bachelor’s degree in speech, language and hearing sciences from the University of Kansas and her master’s degree in speech-language pathology from Northwestern University.
 She worked as a clinical speech-language pathologist for several years and provided services in both medical and educational settings.
 Dr. Harris earned her PhD in education from Washington University in St. Louis with concentrations in the social context of urban education, public health and child development.
 During her doctoral studies, Dr. Harris also received a Lynne Cooper Harvey fellowship, a graduate certificate in American culture studies and an Excellence in Educational Research award.

-Dr. Harris joined the Program in Occupational Therapy as a postdoctoral fellow in Dr. Allison King’s lab and continues to work with the lab on projects examining the educational impacts of sickle cell disease.
-She is currently conducting a regional analysis of health-care utilization patterns using geospatial and quantitative methods, interrogating a large state population-based dataset combining medical and educational data for youth with sickle cell disease in Missouri, and conducting an assessment of barriers and facilitators of school-based chronic disease management in collaboration with local health service providers.
+Dr. Harris joined the Program in Occupational Therapy as a postdoctoral fellow in Dr. Allison King’s lab and joined the Program's faculty in 2019.
+She continues to work with the lab on projects examining the educational impacts of sickle cell disease.
+She is currently conducting a regional analysis of health-care utilization patterns using geospatial and quantitative methods, interrogating a large state population-based dataset combining medical and educational data for youth with sickle cell disease in Missouri, and conducting an assessment of barriers and facilitators of school-based chronic disease management in collaboration with local school districts and health service providers.

 Dr. Harris’ prior work has employed rigorous geographic and statistical analysis to explore the importance of geography in the dialogue regarding health and education and examining issues of environmental justice locally among youth with asthma; identifying non-stationary relationships between social processes, health disparities, in-school factors and academic achievement regionally; and examining the impact of chronic disease, health-care access and neighborhood characteristics on school readiness in large scale national datasets.